All Episodes

 You know that that's a one-off, or you hope or think it is, that they're a better team than that.

-Now, I'm not trying to equate the importance of of supporting a football team to a candidate, but I'm simply saying that the analysis of all this and the way voters make up their minds does not track with the way the professional class analyzes these things.
+Now, I'm not trying to equate the importance of supporting a football team to a candidate, but I'm simply saying that the analysis of all this and the way voters make up their minds does not track with the way the professional class analyzes these things.

-You know, it was not Rubio's best night.
+Yeah, it was not Rubio's best night.

-He came out of Iowa with roaring momentum, and every debate prior, he had been the epitome of in control and uh optimistic uh passion, great articulation, and in this debate he seemed stuck.
+And every debate prior, he had been the epitome of in control and optimistic passion, great articulation.

-It wasn't that he repeated himself four times, it's that it he seemed unable to come up with anything else.
+It's that he seemed unable to come up with anything else.

 So said the critics.